MuhtasimTanmoy/rust-playground/documentation/libs.md

 [rayon](https://youtu.be/gof_OEv71Aw)
-- Add data parallelism
+- Incorporate data parallelism
-- Data race on mutating value parallely, rust caches early
+- Rust caches early to prevent data races when mutating values in parallel
-- Work stealing algorithm
+- Use a work-stealing algorithm
-- Parallalism means executing two or more go routines at the same time
+- Parallelism involves running two or more goroutines simultaneously
-- Parallalism is like a resource
+- Parallelism can be thought of as a resource
-- Concurrency is a like algorithm
+- Concurrency can be thought of as an algorithm

 [grpc](https://github.com/hyperium/tonic)
 - Used for internal microservice communication